Inseason Alaska Commercial Salmon Summary

 Thomas Bay THA

 NSRAA is forecasting a total run of 379,000 chum salmon to the Thomas Bay THA.
 The reported harvest to date is confidential.
 A portion of the run will be harvested in common property fisheries in Chatham Strait and Frederick Sound.
-No cost recovery is planned in 2025.
-The Thomas Bay THA will be open to common property purse seine and troll fisheries from Sunday, June 15, through Saturday, August 9, 2025.
-Purse seine openings will occur on Sundays and Thursdays, and troll openings will occur on days closed to purse seining.
+Cost recovery efforts are not planned for 2025.
+The Thomas Bay THA closed to common property purse seine and troll fisheries on Saturday, August 9, 2025.
 Details of the 2025 Thomas Bay THA fishing schedule and area were announced in a separate ADF&G advisory announcement released on April 16.

 For more information, please visit the ADF&G website for the Southeast Alaska and Yakutat Management Area.